 Yet Loritts has no earned doctorate.
 And the honorary doctorate he does have is from St. Thomas Christian University—a school that seemingly has no accreditation, is not registered by its home state of Florida, and was given an “F” rating by the Better Business Bureau (BBB).

 Loritts already is facing criticism for his alleged cover-up of sex crimes committed by his brother-in-law when the two were pastors at a Memphis Church.
 And this latest revelation raises even more questions about this recently-hired executive pastor at Summit Church, the church of J.D.
-Greear, president of the Southern Baptist Convention
+Greear, president of the Southern Baptist Convention.

 Loritts presumably began using the title “Dr.” in January, when he posted a picture of himself in a doctoral robe on Instagram, stating only, “It was a good day…” (A screenshot of Loritts’ website on December 28, 2019, shows he was still going by “Bryan Loritts” at that time.)

 Your tax-deductible gift helps our journalists report the truth and hold Christian leaders and organizations accountable.
-Give a gift of $30 or more to The Roys Report this month, and you will receive a copy of “Hurt and Healed by the Church” by Ryan George.
+Donate $75 or more to The Roys Report this month, and you can elect to receive the “Reimagine Church” 2-Book Bundle including ‘Invisible Jesus’ by Scot McKnight & Tommy Phillips and ‘Need to Know’ edited by Danielle Strickland.
 To donate, click here.

 Loritts posted another picture of himself wearing the doctoral robe at a wedding in February.